okeyokoro/currency-converter-pwa/README.md

 # Currency Converter
-A cheeky currency converter app built in accordance with the terms necessary for the completion of the Google Africa Challenge Scholarship
+A cheeky currency converter PWA built in accordance with the terms necessary for the completion of the Google Africa Challenge Scholarship.

 N/B: This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+## For the code reviewer
+The files of interest are located below:

+`src\sw.js`

+`src\app\app.component.ts`

+`src\app\currency-converter.service.ts`

 ## Get it up & running
 Clone the repo